Our Rainforest Futures

 Development of a pilot project to bring disadvantaged and youth groups to gain experience and help preserve the rainforest – up to 25 people engaged.

-Scoping study and feasibility report to identify potential community enterprise opportunities (feeding into need for community grants pot).
+Scoping study and feasibility report to identify potential community enterprise opportunities.

 Delivery of a field trip between projects to inform a bigger programme of field trips in the delivery phase – up to 15 partner representatives engaged.

-Scoping work to identify opportunities to network specific aspects of rainforest restoration within Scotland’s rainforest zone to increase capacity and support - e.g. tree nurseries, community deer larders etc – initial networks scoped and established.
+Scoping work to identify opportunities to network specific aspects of rainforest restoration such as deer larders and tree nurseries.

 Scoping study to identify appetite and opportunity for an events and speaker programme, to feed into delivery stage activity.